Siteimprove/appanalytics-ios-sdk-public/README.md

 ## Configuring the SDK
 Our suggestion for configuring the Siteimprove AppAnalytics is to do so in the AppDelegate.
-You must provide an API key as well as region:
+You must provide an API key as well as region - r1 or r2.
+Information about API key and region can be found within the Siteimprove platform
-- r1 - EU
-- r2 - US

 The following is an example of how this could be done: